shoebot/shoebot/doc/source/commands.rst

         # end curve point
         line(x2, y2, x3, y3)

-.. py:function:: arc(x, y, radius, angle1, angle2)
+.. py:function:: arcto(x, y, radius, angle1, angle2)

+    Continues the path with a circular arc in a way identical to :py:func:`arc`.
+    A line will be drawn between the current point and the arc's starting point.

 .. py:function:: closepath()

    Close the path; in case the current point is not the path's starting point, a line will be drawn between them.

 .. py:function:: endpath(draw=True)

 	 The endpath() command is the companion command to beginpath().
 When endpath() is called, the path defined between beginpath() and endpath() is drawn.
 	 Optionally, when endpath(draw=False) is called, the path is not drawn but can be assigned to a variable and drawn to the screen at a later time with the drawpath() command.

 .. py:function:: drawpath(path)